norquistD/rosie-fastapi-template/README.md

 6. In the Rosie terminal, navigate into the folder you put the `run.sh` file.
 7. Execute `run.sh` using the following command:
 ```
-sbatch run.sh <password> -i your-docker-hub-username/rosie-application
+sbatch run.sh -i your-docker-hub-username/rosie-application
 ```
-> The password tag is a required argument.
-This will be the password to access your application.
-This will be the value you put in the first time you go to your application after startup.
-You can use any value here, just remember it for later and give it to others to use if they also will be using your application. **NOTE: Do not use a password you use for other applications, especially if you plan to share it!**
+> For future executions, assuming you do not need to rebuild the image, you an just run `sbatch run.sh`.
+> If you need to rebuild the image, you can either delete the old one or run
+> ```
+> sbatch run.sh -f -i your-docker-hub-username/rosie-application
+> ```
 8. In the Rosie file manager, go to where you put the `run.sh` script.
-You should now see two folders. `image` and `output`.
+You should now see two folders. `image` and `output`, as well as a `password.txt` file.

     - `image`: Contains the built singularity image for your application
     - `output`: Contains the logs from your server for each instance of the application ran.
 They are tagged by the sbatch job ids.
+    - `password.txt`: Contains a randomly generated password which you can use to access your API.
+This password is *persistent* (the API will not generate new ones per run, so long as this file exists.
+To reset your password, just delete this file and restart the server.
+This file is protected so that only the owner (you) can read/write to it.) **COPY THE PASSWORD INSIDE OF THIS FILE FOR LATER**.

 9. Open the `output` folder, and open the newly created file in there. *(It should be titled something like job_123456.out)*
 10. You should see an output something similar to this at the top.